duan-zhou/cmdmanager/README.md

+## Intro
-## CmdManager: A Convenient Tool for Managing VMD Scripts, tested in VMD 1.93 with Windows 11.
+CmdManager: A Convenient Tool for Managing VMD Scripts, tested in VMD 1.93 with Windows 11.

 ## Install
 1. like other VMD tcl plugins, copy the `cmdmanager1.0` folder to the `plugins\noarch\tcl\` of VMD install path